kelechionyeama/Email_Application/README.md

 This is an email application built using the Django Framework.

 Information:
-- REST API built serveside
+- REST API built serverside
 - Javascript to connect the frontend to backend, pass and render data
 - Dynamic webpage, only 1 page used to render everything
 - Compose emails and send to others within the network